CBL-514 Injection

 Dercum’s disease is a rare disease characterized by painful lipomas with abnormal accumulation of subcutaneous fat in some parts of the patient's trunk, accompanied by severe spontaneous pain in this part.
 The nature of the pain is acupuncture-like or knife-cutting sharp pain, which is paroxysmal or persistent.
 It is estimated that approximately 200,000 people in the United States suffer from Dercum’s disease.
 The cause of this sinus root's disease has not yet been determined.
 Studies have pointed out that it may be related to nervous system dysfunction, mechanical pressure on nerve tissue, and adipose tissue metabolism disorder.

-Existing Therapies | Surgical Excision | Analgesics | Immunomodulators | Electrotherapy |
+Existing Therapies | Surgical Excision (e.g., lipoma removal surgery, liposuction) | Analgesics | Immunomodulators | Electrotherapy |

-Target | Lipoma removal | Pain relief | Inhib the effect of certain substances | Pain relief |
+Purpose | Removing lipomas and pain relief | Pain relief | Reduce inflammation | Pain relief |

-Side Effect | Bruising, pain, infection, redness, dimpling at the surgical site, etc. | Apprehension, dizziness, drowsiness, etc. | Headache, tiredness, diarrhea, upset, stomach, infection, hyperhypersensitivity. | Burning and redness at the treatment site |
+Apprehension, dizziness, drowsiness, etc. | Headache, tiredness, diarrhea, upset, stomach, infection, hyperhypersensitivity. | Burning sensation, redness, or irritation at the treatment site |

 R&D Progress